johndrwood/fitcoin/README.md

 - amount
   - `String` representing the amount to be accepted.
 - transactionHash
-  - `String` of the transaction hash in which the check was sent
+  - `String` of the transaction hash in which the check was sent.

 ```
 cashCheck(wallet, "25000", "330BCF9DE6244E95F63EE59195F742A0A06D17ABCBF79962D5F49EB8F4EDCF78")